 Below are two screenshots of how to submit the Gradescope assignment as a PDF, on a desktop and a mobile device.

-If your internet disconnects during the exam, you can reconnect to the LMS and submit the Canvas assignment using Gradescope.
+If your internet disconnects during the exam, you can reconnect to the LMS and submit the LMS assignment using Gradescope.
 If the due date has passed, your exam will be marked as late.

 We’ve set up a technical support team to help you if you’re having technical trouble during your exam.
 Visit the technical support page for contact details.